 Is it possible to send a handwritten note?
-Isn’t it a fun collectible?
+Isn’t it a fun collectable?
 Build your brand by keeping your customers content.

-After introducing a virtual restaurant using the digital menu, restaurants’ sales improve by more than 50% on average.
+After introducing a virtual restaurant using the digital menu board, restaurants’ sales improve by more than 50% on average.
 A virtual restaurant puts your business on the cutting edge by developing a brand-new, data-driven menu from your existing kitchen and materials.